PromptBit/partbolt-help-articles/_articles/direct-label-printing-windows.md

 description: Learn how to set up direct label printing for Windows, so you can print PartBolt inventory labels straight from your browser.
 Compatible label printer required.
 ---

-On Windows, there's a few extra steps you need to do so that we can access your label printer.
-You'll only need to do this once.
+On Windows, there's a few extra steps you need to do first.
+These steps make sure we can access your label printer, and you'll only need to do them once.

 First, [download Zadig](https://zadig.akeo.ie/){:target="_blank"}{:rel="noopener noreferrer"}, a free tool that will let you reconfigure your label printer.
-Then, follow these steps:
+Then:

 1. Make sure your label printer is powered on and plugged into your computer.
 2. Open Zadig.